-34. The local SWAT project database and reference database (referred to as a Parameter Geodatabase) have been selected in the first two fields.
-An American soils database is selected in the third, and the SWAT Editor folder is selected in the third.
+- 34. The local SWAT project database and reference database (referred to as a Parameter Geodatabase) have been selected in the first two fields.
+An American soils database is selected in the third, and the SWAT Editor folder is selected in the fourth.
 These can be changed if necessary, but should be OK already.
-Click Connect to Databases to connect to the project database and to the reference.

-35. Now the Write Input Tables form will be active.
-Click the option Weather Stations.

-36. There are two kinds of possible weather information used by SWAT, weather generator data and actual weather data.
+Click Connect to Databases to connect to the project and references databases, and then OK to acknowledge successful connection.. - 35.
+Now the Write Input Tables form will be active.
+Click the option Weather Stations. - 36.
+There are two kinds of possible weather information used by SWAT, weather generator data and actual weather data.
 Weather generator data is data about the typical weather in a locality, and its variability.
 It is input to a weather generator tool that will generate pseudo random data, and this is used when actual weather data is missing, either for particular dates, or for particular categories of weather, such as solar radiation.
 (SWAT insists on a weather generator being defined for each subbasin even if there is no missing actual data.)
 Weather generator data is provided by a table of virtual weather generator stations, each with its own location and data.
 The SWAT Editor assigns to each subbasin the weather generator station nearest to its centroid.
 For our example we have a weather generator table WGEN\Robit that you should have imported into the reference database earlier.
-Clicking the Weather Data Generator tab, and choose WGEN\Robit.
+(Details of how to import this data are in Appendix I.) Clicking the Weather Data Generator tab, and choose WGEN\Robit.